jeromeetienne/slides/howtomakeagame-nextgamefrontier-2014/slides.md

 --

 # "Mike Concludes His Talk"
+## or the end

 --

-* We have seen what three.js could do for Games
+## We have seen what three.js could do for Games

+--

-* we createa a player
+## how to create a player

+--

-* a map for him to move in
+## a map for him to move in

+--

-* showed how to handle sounds in 3d env with Web Audio API
+## how to handle sounds in 3d with Web Audio API

+--

+## seen how to link your web content in your webgl

+--

+## what could be done in the future

+--

-* we show various alternative to handle physics
+## how to handle mobile

+--

+## So i hope convinced you :)

+--

+## three.js is a reasonable alternative

+## to build a 3d game on web

+--

+# The End